ljfio/personal-website/src/content/articles/the-end-of-software-engineers.md

 What I also hope for is universal access to intelligence, something small enough to run on our own computers, not subject to export restrictions when the hot-air producing politicians in power decides to halt access.

 For me being a good Software Engineer was always more than turning requirements into syntax; it is thinking critically, solving problems, challenging assumptions, identifying risks, understanding dependencies, architecting for the future, articulating outcomes and desired states acutely to everyone involved.

+I fear we will see engineers that enjoy writing code move on when they are forced to adopt AI coding tools, but we will unlikely find a complete automated replacement for good software development.

 [sdd]: https://github.github.com/spec-kit/concepts/sdd.html
 [bdd]: https://cucumber.io/docs/bdd/